mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >[!NOTE]
 >
 >These steps are performed by Adobe and can take up to 3 hours.
+(In rare occasions, it can take longer, but no more than 72 hours.)

 1. **Pre-validate**: Adobe checks whether the subdomain has been delegated to Adobe DNS (NS record, SOA record, Zone setup, ownership record).
 If the pre-validation step fails, an error is returned along with the corresponding reason, otherwise Adobe proceeds to the next step.